UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Introduction

-\subsection{Proposed approach}
+\subsection{Proposed Approach}

 We propose an approach to creating a reliable NR-IQA database for training machine learning models.
 Our method addresses the limitations of existing datasets by focusing on three key aspects.
 First, we enhance the reliability of crowdsourcing through an improved user interface that controls display conditions across different screens.
-Second, we introduce reliability controls without needing ground truth by leveraging the participants' long-term self-consistency.
+Second, we introduce reliability controls that don't require ground truth by leveraging the participants' long-term self-consistency.
 Third, we engage expert participants to ensure annotation quality.

-We source CC0-licensed stock photos from Pixabay.com, to curate a dataset of high-quality images.
-However, because a large portion ($\sim$40\%) of the top-ranked images were not authentic but computer-generated or heavily edited, we filtered them out, ensuring our dataset consists of genuine, high-quality photographs.\cref{fig:teaser_sample_images} shows sample images from our dataset.
+We source CC0-licensed stock photos from \url{Pixabay.com}, to curate a dataset of high-quality images.
+However, because a large portion ($\sim$40\%) of the top-ranked images were not authentic but computer-generated or heavily edited, we filtered them out, ensuring our dataset consists of genuine, high-quality photographs. \cref{fig:teaser_sample_images} shows sample images from our dataset.
 This approach seeks to overcome the limitations of existing datasets and provide a valuable resource for advancing NR-IQA research and development.